Master of Science in Engineering

 In exceptional cases, the thesis may be written in absentia.
 To obtain permission for such action, the student, before leaving the University, must select a thesis subject and submit to the Department Chair a satisfactory outline of the thesis and satisfactory evidence that adequate facilities are available where the work is to be done.

-Degree requirements for the M.S.E. degree under this plan include the completion of a minimum of 27 semester hours of graduate course work.
+Degree requirements for the MSE degree under this plan include the completion of a minimum of 27 semester hours of graduate course work.
 A thesis is not required, but an independent research paper must be completed.
-This work may receive 3 hours credit toward the M.S.E. degree by registering for CE 697 through the academic advisor.
-A typed copy of the research paper must be on file with the Department and available to the Advisory Committee members at least two weeks prior to the date of the Final Examination.
-The student must pass a comprehensive Final Examination which reflects the coursework completed.
+This work may receive 3 credit hours toward the MSE degree by registering for CE 697 through the academic advisor.
+The student must present the research paper to his or her advisor for approval.
+A typed copy of the research paper must be submitted to the department at least two months before the date on which the candidate expects to receive the degree.

 With permission of the Department through the Graduate Committee and the Department Chair, a student may transfer a maximum of 12 semester hours of acceptable graduate credit earned in a approved institution and may count it toward a Master's degree.
 A maximum of 12 credit hours from courses taken as a non degree student at UAH may be applied to an M.S.E. degree program within the Department.
 Such credit may not be more than six years old at the time of the student's graduation and is transferable only if the student was in good graduate standing.
 Students who have graduate credit from another campus of the University of Alabama must complete a minimum of 12 semester hours of acceptable graduate credit at UAH to receive an M.S.E. degree from UAH.